Digital-Data-Co/forge-docs/src/administration-guide/cli/migrations.md

 ## Troubleshooting

 - Always back up your database before applying or rolling back migrations.
-- If you encounter errors, check the logs for details and ensure your CLI version matches your Semaphore server version.
+- If you encounter errors, check the logs for details and ensure your CLI version matches your Forge server version.